 For further information on how to apply, required documentation and to submit your application, please use the Fellowship Application Portal.

 Incomplete applications with missing documents will not be considered.

 We are now considering applicants for the 2020 Match (for candidates who would begin the fellowship in July 2021).
 Applications are due July 30, 2020 with interviews to follow prior to the Match.
 Virtual Interviews will take place in August.
 The Match date is currently pending.

-Reference letters and inquiries regarding the program should be directed to the Residency Training Program Assistant for MFM.
+Reference letters and inquiries regarding the program should be directed to the Fellowship Administrative Assistant – Education.
 Please visit our web page, McMaster University's Obstetrics & Gynecology, "Contact Us" page and full contact information.

 Sapna Sharma, MD, FRCS(C)